gaseri/website/docs/hr/nastava/materijali/web-performanse.md

 [Django overview](https://www.djangoproject.com/start/overview/): "Ridiculously fast.
 Django was designed to help developers take applications from concept to completion as quickly as possible."

-[The Rails Doctrine](https://rubyonrails.org/doctrine/): 'One of the early productivity mottos of Rails went: "You’re not a beautiful and unique snowflake".
+[The Rails Doctrine](https://rubyonrails.org/doctrine/): 'One of the early productivity mottos of Rails went: "You're not a beautiful and unique snowflake".
 It postulated that by giving up vain individuality, you can leapfrog the toils of mundane decisions, and make faster progress in areas that really matter.'

 ---